Optimal Liquidation under Partial Information with Price Impact: Control Problem II: Viscosity Solutions

 Next we prove the comparison principle.
 In order to establish the inequality $v \le u$ we use an inductive argument based on the monotonicity of $\mathcal{T}^\prime$ and on a comparison result for \eqref{eq:dyn-prog-v-psi}.
 Let $u_0 := u$ and define $u_1=\mathcal{T}u_0$.
 It follows from \citet[Theorem 5.2]{bib:barles-94} that $u_1$ is a viscosity solution of \eqref{eq:dyn-prog-v-psi} with $\Psi = u_0$.
 Moreover, $u_1(\widetilde{y})/w$ is bounded on $\widetilde{\mathcal{Y}}$ so that $u_1 = h$ on $\Gamma$.
 Since $u_0$ is a supersolution of \eqref{eq:HJB-general} it is also a supersolution of \eqref{eq:dyn-prog-v-psi} with $\Psi = u_0$. \citet[Theorem 5.7]{bib:barles-94} gives the inequality $u_1 \le u_0$ on $\operatorname{int}\widetilde{ \mathcal{Y}}$, since the functions $u^+$ and $u^-$ defined in that theorem coincide in our case.
 Define now inductively $u_{n}=\mathcal T' u_{n-1}$, and suppose that $u_{n}\le u_{n-1}$.
 Then, using the monotonicity of $\mathcal{T}'$, we have

 This proves that $u_{n +1}\le u_{n} $ for every $n\in \bN$.
 Moreover, as explained in Section~\ref{subsec:optimality-equation}, the sequence $\{u_n\}_{n \in \bN}$ converges to $V^\prime$ , so that $u_n \ge V^\prime$ for all $n$.
 In the same way we can construct a sequence of functions $\{v^n\}$ with $v_0 =v$ such that $v^n \uparrow V'$, and we conclude that $v \le V^\prime \le u$.
-The remaining statements are clear. \end{proof} \begin{remark} Note that the results in \citet{bib:davis-farid-99} do not apply directly in our case since their assumptions on the behaviour of the vector field $g$ on the lateral boundary are not satisfied in our model, see also the discussion in Remark \ref{rem:no-bound}.
+The remaining statements are clear. \end{proof} \begin{remark} Note that the results in \citet{bib:davis-farid-99} do not apply directly to our case since their assumptions regarding the behaviour of the vector field $g$ on the lateral boundary are not satisfied in our model.
 Moreover, \citet{bib:davis-farid-99} do not give a comparison principle for \eqref{eq:HJB-general}. \end{remark}

 Finally, we write the dynamic programming equation \eqref{eq:HJB-general} explicitly.
 To this end, we use the fact that $\lambda( \widetilde{y}, \nu) = \sum_{k=1}^K \pi^k \eta^\P (t,e_k,\nu,\R)$, the definition of $g$, and the definition of $l^{V'}$ in \eqref{eq:def-fpsi} to obtain